 Even Pro-Level Gamers Make Predictions

-However, even professional gamers won’t know what determines success in the gameplay of a title, and thus, even their opinion is a simple guess, at best.
-So, even their predictions can go wrong.
+However, but even professional gamers don’t always know what makes a title successful, so even their opinion is a simple guess at best.
+So even their predictions can be wrong.

 Game Developers Don’t Create Tier Lists